near/near-fastauth-wallet/README.md

 - `type` (string): Must be 'EVM'.
 - `path` (string): The derivation path for the address.
 See: [NEAR Chain Signatures Documentation](https://docs.near.org/build/chain-abstraction/chain-signatures)
 - `contract` (`ChainSignatureContracts`): The contract used to send get the signature and public key.
-Use: `v2.multichain-mpc.testnet`
+Use `v2.multichain-mpc.testnet` for testnet

 #### For BTC (`DerivedAddressParamBTC`):

 - `type` (string): Must be 'BTC'.
 - `path` (string): The derivation path for the address.
 See: [NEAR Chain Signatures Documentation](https://docs.near.org/build/chain-abstraction/chain-signatures)
 - `btcNetworkId` (`BTCNetworkIds`): The Bitcoin network ID.
 Options are 'mainnet' or 'testnet'.
 - `contract` (`ChainSignatureContracts`): The contract used to send get the signature and public key.
-Use: `v2.multichain-mpc.testnet`
+Use `v2.multichain-mpc.testnet` for testnet

 ### Return Value: